openforis/sepal-doc/docs/source/cli/ofgt.rst

 EXERCISE
 - For this exercise following tools are used: oft-chdet.bash
-- Identify changed areas between year 2000 and 2012 using Landsat imagery using landsat t1.tif and landsat t2.tif 1.
+- Identify changed areas between year 2000 and 2012 using Landsat imagery using :code:`landsat_t1.tif` and landsat t2.tif 1.
 Open your working directory using
 .. code-block:: console

     cd ~